When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Sturdiest Design

-Highly recommended by professionals, this super set, suitable for children ages 3 and up, is great for preschool games and group activities.
+Highly recommended by educators, this super set is great for preschool games and group activities.
+It is suitable for children ages 3 and up.

 The set contains 100 pieces in eight diverse shapes designed to stretch your child’s imagination.
-The lattice-work design of the tiles ensures a sturdy build while minimizing frustration.
+The tiles feature a lattice-work design which adds strength, meaning taller towers are less likely to collapse and cause frustration.

 LeapFrog Magnetic Letter Set